 Admission to College for Adults: Associate Degrees

-Admission into associate degree and certificate programs in the College for Adults (CFA) is based on an evaluation of each candidate's ability to succeed in the program into which she or he is seeking admission.
+Admission into associate degree and certificate programs in the College for Adults (CFA) is based on an evaluation of each candidate's ability to succeed in the program into which they are seeking admission.

 Each candidate is considered for admission based on a holistic review of her or his academic history, personal experiences and motivation to succeed in rigorous healthcare programs of study.
 Through the admission process for associate degrees, the University strives to admit a student body drawing from diverse cultural, demographic, professional and other communities, with special attention to underserved audiences.
 The admission committee reviews each applicant's prior academic records, written statement, and personal history to determine the candidate's readiness to make progress toward entering a particular professional program of study.